Apodini/Template-Repository/README.md

 ### Template
 When creating a new repository make sure to select this repository as a repository template. ![](https://github.com/Apodini/Template-Repository/raw/develop/Images/RepositoryTemplate.png)

+### Customize the repository
+Enter your repository specific configuration
+- Enter your project name instead of "PROJECT_NAME" in .jazzy.yml
+- Remove the "Images" folder
+- Replace the "Package.swift", "Sources" and "Tests" folder with your own Swift Package
+- Update the README with your information

 ### GitHub Actions
 This repository contains several workflows which require you to provide a GitHub Secret.
 Secrets are encrypted environment variables that you create in a repository for use with GitHub Actions.